mzdaniel/saltdemo/readme.rst

 In this part of the tutorial we'll also experiment with multiple roles.
 Until now, we've been putting everything in our ``foo`` role.
-It's much more convenient to create multiple roles and then mix-and-match those roles on a machine by machine basis.
+It's much more convenient to create multiple roles and then mix & match those roles on a machine-by-machine basis.

 Update top.sls
 --------------